bseltz-cohesity/scripts/powershell/migrateEC2ProtectionGroup/README.md

 Place all files in a folder together and run the script like so:

-To update all VMware protection jobs:
+To migrate an EC2 protection group:

 ```powershell
 ./migrateEC2ProtectionGroup.ps1 -sourceCluster myOldCluster `